 Carpooling & Vanpooling

 Sharing the ride saves money on fuel, insurance, and car maintenance.
-It can also reduce time spent on the road, because vehicles with enough passengers can use High Occupancy Vehicle (HOV) lanes and 495/95 Express Lanes.
+It can also reduce time spent on the road, because vehicles with enough passengers can use High Occupancy Vehicle (HOV) lanes and use 495/95 Express Lanes and I-66 Express Lanes for free with an E-Z Pass Flex in HOV mode.
 When they're not behind the wheel, passengers can read, nap, or chat, reducing stress.
 Carpooling and vanpooling also help reduce air pollution, greenhouse gas emissions and traffic congestion.

 There's more than one way to share a ride.